 The candidate will design and execute a research project with guidance from his or her committee.
 The detailed process for completion of research is laid out in the course syllabus.
 The candidate will prepare a research manuscript in a format suitable for submission for publication.
 The candidate will also present his/her research orally within the College or professional community.
 Such presentation requires the presence of at least one member of the research committee.
 Any proposed investigation involving human subjects must be reviewed and approved by Daemen College's Human Subjects Research Review Committee.
-The HSRRC Guidelines are published on the Daemen College website at http://www.daemen.edu/academics/policiesandprocedures/humansubjects/.
+The HSRRC Guidelines are published on the Daemen College website.